sradics/digital-garden/_notes/Currently used Plugins in an overview.md

 Displays the calendar tab on the right side.
 In the calendar daily notes from your journal will be automatically linked.
 And you can also easily create a daily note from the calendar.
 In addition the calendar is displayed on topic right in your daily note.

 ## Templater
 Provides a set of useful functions to work with templates.
-E.g. if you create a note in [ Fleeting Notes](S01%20Personal/030-039%20Areas/32%20Zettelkasten/Fleeting%20Notes/Fleeting%20Notes.md) the temlate [TPL Fleeting Note](TPL%20Fleeting%20Note.md) is automatically applied.
+E.g. if you create a note in [Fleeting notes](S01%20Personal/030-039%20Areas/32%20Zettelkasten/Fleeting%20notes/Fleeting%20notes.md) the temlate [TPL Fleeting Note](TPL%20Fleeting%20Note.md) is automatically applied.

 ## Admonition
 Provide a rich configuration to work with Callouts in your notes like that: